Non-smoothable curve singularities: Gorenstein curves

+\begin{ex} The smallest example is the semigroup \( \S=2\langle13,\dots,18,20,22,23\rangle + \langle149,151,157,161\rangle \) with $g=100$.
+The embedding dimension is 13.
+There are 66 equations.
 Many of them can be given by an incomplete determinantal, the remaining ones are rolling factors.
 It is possible to compute the generators of $T^1$ as $\mO$-module.
 The deformation of lowest weight is of rolling factors type and changes only the equations of highest weight.
 We also can determine a deformation which covers the deformation of the Buchweitz curve to $L_{13}^9$.
 Combining these one finds a deformation to a singularity with reduced tangent cone.
 Explicitly it is given by the following partial determinantal, which we write transposed compared with the determinantal for the Buchweitz curve in Example \ref{ex:buchcurv}, and rolling factors equations expressing the products of the variables $\x(149), \dots, \x(161)$.

 Retaining only the quadratic part of all these equations with $\t(26)=\t(246)=1$ gives a homogeneous singularity, which describes a $L_{26}^{13}$.
 We rename the variables: $\x(26+2k)$ becomes $\x(k)$ and $\x(149+2k)$ becomes $\y(k)$.
 The singularity is a double cover of the non-smoothable $L_{13}^9$ into which Buchweitz' curve deforms, see Example \ref{ex:buchcurv}.
 This curve lies on the projection of the cone over the rational normal curve of degree $10$ onto $\A^9$: writing $\x(k)=u^{10-k}v^k$ describes the lines as $u^{13}=v^{13}$.
 The double cover is then given by $\y(6)=\pm u^4v^6$, $\y(k)=\pm \x(k)$, with the same signs.
-This singularity $L_{26}^{13}$ has no nontrivial deformations of positive weight, so the fibre of the deformation over $\t(26)=\t(246)=1$ is isomorphic to it. \end{ex}
+This singularity $L_{26}^{13}$ has no non-trivial deformations of positive weight, so the fibre of the deformation over $\t(26)=\t(246)=1$ is isomorphic to it. \end{ex}

 \begin{prop} The $L_{26}^{13}$ described above is a non-smoothable Gorenstein curve singularity. \end{prop} \begin{proof} A computer computation shows that $T^1$ is concentrated in degree 0, of dimension $78$, the dimension of the moduli space. \end{proof}